evgueni-ovtchinnikov/raleigh/README.md

 mean, trans, comps = pca(A, tol=0.05, batch_size=1000)
 ```

-### Package structure

-#### Basic use subpackages

-Subpackage _interfaces_ contains user-friendly SciPy-like interfaces to core solver working in terms of NumPy and SciPy data objects.
-Subpackage _examples_ contains scripts illustrating their use, as well as a script illustrating basic capabilities of the core solver.

-#### Advanced use subpackages

-Subpackage _algebra_ contains NumPy, MKL and CUBLAS implementations of abstract vectors algebra.
-These can be used as templates for user's own implementations.
-Subpackage _core_ contains the core solver implementation and related data objects definitions.

 ### Documentation

-Basic usage of the package is briefly described in docstrings of modules in folder _interfaces_ (the best starting point to learn about RALEIGH usage) and example scripts.
-Advanced users will find the description of basic principles of RALEIGH's design in _core/solver.py_.
+Basic usage of the package is briefly described in the docstrings of modules in _interfaces_ and _examples_.
+Advanced users will find the description of basic principles of RALEIGH's design in _core_ module _solver_.

 The mathematical and numerical aspects of the algorithm implemented by RALEIGH are described in the papers by E. E. Ovtchinnikov in J. Comput.
 Phys.
 227:9477-9497 and SIAM Numer.
 Anal.
 46:2567-2619.